DangZhonghua/learngit/readme.txt

-"add first line in master branch, now modify in feature branch"
+"feature2 branch try to modify first line in master branch, now modify in feature branch"